Royal Aircraft Factory B.E.2: Survivors and reproductions

-Surviving restored aircraft and reproductions are on display at several museums, including the Imperial War Museum, Duxford; the RAF Museum, Hendon; the Canada Aviation Museum, Ottawa; the Musée de l'Air et de l'Espace, Paris; the Militaire Luchtvaartmuseum, Soesterberg, Netherlands; United States Army Aviation Museum and the Norwegian Armed Forces Aircraft Collection at Oslo Airport, Gardermoen, Norway.
+Surviving restored aircraft and reproductions are on display at several museums, including the Imperial War Museum, Duxford; the Royal Air Force Museum London, Hendon; the Canada Aviation Museum, Ottawa; the Musée de l'Air et de l'Espace, Paris; the Militaire Luchtvaartmuseum, Soesterberg, Netherlands; United States Army Aviation Museum and the Norwegian Armed Forces Aircraft Collection at Oslo Airport, Gardermoen, Norway.

 B.E.2f serial A1325 has been restored to airworthiness by The Vintage Aviator Ltd in New Zealand, with an original RAF1A V8 engine, and made its debut at the Classic Fighters Omaka airshow in April 2009.
 TVAL has also built several airworthy reproductions including c and f models, two of which are currently in the UK on loan to the WW1 Aviation Heritage Trust, and a BE.12.

 A flying B.E.2c replica (registered G-AWYI) was built by pilot and engineer Charles Boddington at Sywell, UK in 1969 for use in the film Biggles Sweeps the Skies.
 The production was cancelled, and Boddington was killed the following year in an air crash during filming of the movie Von Richthofen & Brown.
 The B.E.2c itself was badly damaged in a crash in the United States in 1977 but Boddington's son Matthew returned it to flying condition in 2011.
 It flew with the Great War Display Team but was destroyed in an accident on 2 September 2020.

-The UK's latest non-flying reproduction was built at Boscombe Down, Wilts, completed around 2008 and is now displayed with the Boscombe Down Aviation Collection at Old Sarum.
+The UK's latest non-flying reproduction was completed around 2008 at Boscombe Down, Wiltshire, and is now displayed with the Boscombe Down Aviation Collection at Old Sarum.

 A B.E.2a (an early variant with unequal span wings) was built from original plans and completed in February 2014.
 It is on display at the RAAF Museum, Point Cook, Victoria, Australia.

-Volunteers at Montrose Air Station Heritage Centre, Angus, Scotland have built a full-size replica B.E.2a (No.471) from original plans and it is now on display.
+Volunteers at Montrose Air Station Museum, Angus, Scotland have built a full-size replica B.E.2a (No.471) from original plans and it is now on display.
 It has a precision-made replica Renault 70 hp engine.

 The WW1 Aviation Heritage Trust has been operating a TVAL-built BE2e in England since 2014.
 It resides currently at Stow Maries Great War Aerodrome in Essex.